bastibe/transplant/README.md

 Note that Python lists are converted to cell arrays in Matlab.
 Matlab matrices are converted to Numpy arrays and vice versa.

+The maximum size of matrices that can be transmitted is limited by the Java heap space.
+Increase your heap space if you need to transmit matrices larger than about 64 Mb.

 HOW DOES IT WORK?
 -----------------